Katie L. IturraAssociate

 Professional Profile

 Katie L. Iturra is an associate in Carr Allison’s Jacksonville (FL) office.
-She is admitted to practice in Florida and focuses her practice on matters involving personal injury, insurance and premises liability.
+She is admitted to practice in Florida and focuses her practice on matters involving premises liability and transportation.

 Katie earned her Bachelor of Arts in women’s studies, cum laude, from the University of Florida, where she was named to the Dean’s List for seven semesters and was a President’s List honoree.
 She earned her Juris Doctor from the George Washington University Law School in Washington, DC.
 While in law school, she was an articles editor for the Federal Circuit Bar Journal and participated in the Alternative Dispute Resolution Skills Board, Law Association for Women and the Feminist Forum.